datanav/docs/training/010_architecture_and_concepts/030_Novice.rst

 	  ]
 	}

 What should immediately get your attention would be the ``"$ids"`` property in the merged result.
-Sesam utilizes this property to keep track of which ``"_id"``s have been merged and as such aids in data governance, as you do your data modelling.
+Sesam utilizes this property to keep track of which ``"_id"s`` have been merged and as such aids in data governance, as you do your data modelling.

 .. seealso::